fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 For many centuries the Quran contradicted the established opinion of scientists who thought that the universe was static.

 Einstein’s equations tell us that the universe is expanding.
 This discovery surprised everyone.
 For decades thereafter, scientists thought the universe exploded out of the Big Bang, and has been slowing down ever since.
 But they were wrong.
 The universe’s expansion has recently been speeding up.
 This mysterious re-expansion is driven by what we call dark energy.
 About 5 billion years ago, this mysterious anti-gravity began pushing the universe outwards once more.

-The Holy Quran describes this as:
+The Holy Quran says:

     "And We have built the heaven with might and We continue to expand it indeed."
     Quran 51:48